engtuncay/engtuncay.github.io/web-javascript/30-Days-Of-JavaScript-master/js-notes-2-tor.md

 Asabeneh Brook David John
 ```

 We can not assign variable to all the elements in the array.
-We can destructure few of the first and we can get the remaining as array using spread operator(...).
+We can destructure few of the first and we can get <span style="color:red">the remaining as array using spread operator(...)</span>.

 ```js
 const nums = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]